 CBD gains the interest in the medical world, as it is being studied because of its anti-inflammatory and antiviral properties.
 It is a non-psychoactive component that is known for its therapeutic capabilities.
 Just like CBD, it binds poorly with the receptors, which is why it is also absent of psychoactive effects, and thus lacking the “high” when consumed.

 A number of marijuana users claim that smoking weed is less harmful compared to smoking cigarettes.
 Still, this is a claim that is not really proven down to this day.
 For one, weed and tobacco are substances that are very different.
 As such, they have different effects on the mind and body.
 Also, the process of smoking marijuana may also have the same effects on specific parts of the body, such as the circulatory system and the lungs, regardless of the type of drug used.

 Before contrasting the two, it is very important to understand the delivery method used, that is, smoking, as well as the damage that it causes.
 For one, smoking is an efficient way of delivering drugs directly to the brain.
 With cigarettes, smoking delivers the nicotine hit right to the brain almost instantly, thus resulting in a fast-neural response.
-This is also alike as any drug that is consumed via smoke, including the cannabis plant.
-It delivers to the brain really quickly, thus resulting in a surge of effects.
+This is also the same as any drug that is used via smoke, including marijuana.
+It delivers to the brain really quick, thus resulting in a surge of effects.